Top 10 Tips for Balancing School and Work

 10. Make time for yourself You’ll do better in college if you occasionally make time for yourself where you can relax and do things you enjoy.
 Setting aside some time for yourself will also prevent you from experiencing burn out.
 During the time you set aside for yourself, you can hang out with friends, pursue your hobbies, or use it for extracurricular activities at school.

-Fremont College offers accelerated degree programs in Multimedia Design, Business Leadership, Paralegal Studies, Sports Therapy, and Healthcare Management.
+Fremont University offers accelerated degree programs in Multimedia Design, Business Leadership, Paralegal Studies, Sports Therapy, and Healthcare Management.
 Our degree programs prepare students for in-demand jobs by providing hands-on training and instruction from experts in the industry.
 Upon program completion, graduates are prepared to begin working in their fields right away.
 Contact us today to learn more about our degree programs and how they can prepare you for a rewarding career.